johnpatramanis/Nature_Prot_Enamel/README.md

 For usage of these scripts cite the following manuscript:

 Deep-time phylogenetic inference by palaeoproteomic analysis of dental enamel.
-Taurozzi A. *et al*. in prep (to be edited upon publication)
+Taurozzi A. *et al 2024*